chriscerie/roact-spring/docs/Getting Started.md

 end
 ```

-The rest of this documentation's examples will assume we are using Roact17.
+The rest of this documentation's examples will assume we are using react-lua.

 ## Getting started with class components